julianobc25/repobackuppublic/README_EN.md

-# GitHub Repository Backup Tool
+# GitHub Repository Backup & Mirror Tool

 This tool allows you to create backups of your GitHub repositories by mirroring them to another GitHub account.
 It supports both public and private repositories, preserves all branches and tags, and maintains repository settings.

 ## Features

-- Mirror repositories from one GitHub account to another
+- Complete repository mirroring between GitHub accounts
-- Preserve all branches, tags, and commit history
+- Preservation of all branches, tags, and commit history
-- Maintain repository settings (private/public status, description, etc.)
+- Maintenance of repository settings (private/public status, description, etc.)
 - Resume interrupted backups
-- Track backup progress
-- Handle large repositories with retry mechanisms
-- Detailed logging of operations
-- Graphical User Interface (GUI) and Command Line Interface (CLI) support
+- Graphical User Interface (GUI) and Command Line Interface (CLI)
-- Pause/Resume functionality (GUI mode)
+- Pause/resume system with state persistence
+- Dynamic disk space verification
+- Configurable retry mechanism
+- Comprehensive token and permission validation
+- Token testing utility

 ## Prerequisites

 1. Python 3.8 or higher
-2. Git installed on your system
+2. Git installed on the system
 3. Two GitHub accounts:
    - Source account (where your repositories are)
    - Destination account (where backups will be stored)